selective-php/zip-responder/README.md

 ];
 ```

-The responder should only be used within an action handler or a middleware.
+The responder should only be used within an action handler or middleware.

 **Action class example using dependency injection:**